riyapal25/digital-literacy-project/README.md

 ---

-## Task 4 — Professional Email and Social Media Etiquettes
+## Task 4 — Professional Email & Social Media Etiquettes

 For Task 4, I have practiced writing professional emails and created a social media checklist for college students.